trhacknon/EMAGNET/README.md

 All latest uploads can be found on: https://nr1.nu/emagnet/pastebin/2020-MM-DD/pastebin-uploads.txt and it will change folder daily, since things is hosted in russia / moscow the timezone will be (GMT+3) so 00.00(GMt+3) a new folder gonna be created.

-I dont want you to miss anything so until i will re-write the emagnet_main function you can do something like the below example:

 ### Please remember, this is only a temporary and ugly way for bypass the recently pastebin changes:

 #### Create a new bash script and then add it to crontab to run every 301s (I scraping pastebin every 300 seconds so pastebin-uploads.txt gets updated with new urls every 300 seconds), this can be done by run: